 - Dry bag and clothes: If you’re going to get wet, carry a dry bag inside your backpack with a dry set of clothes for after, and anything else you don’t want getting wet.

-- Water shoes: you might be ok wearing a pair of waterproof hiking shoes with good tread for the whole adventure, or you might want to bring a pair of water shoes for the wet parts.
+- Water shoes: you might be OK wearing a pair of your best hiking shoes for the whole adventure if they're waterproof and have good tread, or you might want to bring a pair of water shoes for the wet parts.

 - Drysuit: for canyons with a lot of water, you should bring or wear a drysuit.
 This looks a lot like a boiler suit, and goes on over your hiking clothes, keeping you dry and warmer.